GoogleCloudDataproc/initialization-actions/mlvm/README.md

 This initialization action installs a set of packages designed to get you up and running with many commonly-used machine learning packages on a [Dataproc](https://cloud.google.com/dataproc) cluster.
-Currently, this initialization action is supported on Dataproc images 1.5 or higher.
-It is recommended to use Dataproc 2.0 image track for the best performance and greatest access to features.
+Currently, this initialization action is supported on Dataproc images 2.0 or higher.

 Features of this configuration include: